2011 Auto Club 400: Practice and qualifying

-Three practice sessions are scheduled to be held before the race; the first on Friday, which lasted only 45 minutes after a rain delay.
+Three practice sessions were held before the race; the first on Friday, which lasted only 45 minutes after a rain delay.
 The second and third were both on Saturday afternoon, and lasted 45 and 60 minutes long.
 David Reutimann was quickest with a time of 38.680 seconds in the first session, 0.263 seconds faster than Denny Hamlin.
 Greg Biffle was just off Hamlin's pace, followed by Brad Keselowski, Jamie McMurray, and Kasey Kahne.
 Montoya was seventh, still within a second of Reutimann's time.

 Forty-three cars were entered for qualifying.
 Montoya clinched the sixth pole position of his career, with a time of 38.992 seconds.
 He was joined on the front row of the grid by Hamlin.
 Joey Logano qualified third, Regan Smith took fourth, and Stewart started fifth.
 David Ragan, Jeff Burton, Kyle Busch, Newman and Mark Martin rounded out the top ten.
 Once the qualifying session concluded, Montoya stated, "It seems like we have a lot of potential this year and it’s pretty exciting.
 Pit crew is doing an amazing job week in and week out.
 They are getting so much faster than they were doing before.
 Just everybody on the team is really excited and pumped up — it’s nice to see."

 In the second practice session, Kevin Harvick was fastest with a time of 39.747 seconds, more than six hundredths of a second quicker than second-placed Hamlin.
 Edwards took third place, ahead of Kyle Busch, Jeff Gordon and Stewart.
 In the third and final practice, Ragan was quickest with a time of 39.785 seconds.
 Stewart followed in second, ahead of Edwards and Martin.
 Gordon remained fifth quickest from the second session, with a time of 39.929 seconds.
 Kyle Busch, Bowyer, Menard, Trevor Bayne, and Burton rounded out the first ten positions.